gak/spark-submit-app-id-wrapper/README.md

 A wrapper around spark-submit, specifically tested with YARN, to intercept and extract the appliation id from stderr.
-Once the application id is detected, it prints it to stderr, so that your calling script can process it.
+Once the application id is detected, it prints it to stderr, exits with a return code of 0, so that your calling script can process it.

 ## Usage